curif/oop4c/README.md

 oop4c
 =====
-A header only oop toolkit for C, with easy common implementation patterns.
+A header only oop toolkit for C, with easy common implementation patterns and exception handling.

 ###Description
 Add Object Oriented Programming to a C program using just one include.
 This is a structure based, all preprocesor macro (ab)use implementation and without vtables solution.

+####Characteristics

+ * One include, fewer dependencies, no libraries, no objects.
+ * Exception handling: try/catch, etc.
+ * Basic pattern implementation: permits to add methods to handle the most commond patterns.

-####Basic pattern implementation
+###Basic pattern implementation
 To add basic pattern functionality to a class:

  * Copyable: Make the class copiable